History of NBC Sports: 1970s

 In 1971, at the behest of commissioner Bowie Kuhn, NBC televised Game 4 of the World Series in prime time.
 It was the first time that a Series game had been played at night, the game attracted an audience of 61 million people.
 Starting the next season, all Series games held on a weekday would be played at or after 8:00 p.m.
 Eastern Time; NBC would also begin broadcasting regular-season games on Monday nights during the summer, when reruns of other shows would otherwise be broadcast.
 On April 8, 1974, NBC televised a game between the Los Angeles Dodgers and the Atlanta Braves in which Hank Aaron of the Braves hit his 715th career home run, breaking the career mark previously held by Babe Ruth.

 In 1972, NBC became the broadcast home of the National Hockey League (NBC previously televised the 1966 Stanley Cup Playoffs, which marked the first time that hockey games were televised in color).
 Among the innovations introduced by NBC was Peter Puck, an animated character in the form of a hockey puck, who explained the rules of hockey to television viewers unfamiliar with the sport.
-In addition, the network requested that players wear names on the backs of their jerseys for the NBC Hockey Game of the Week.
+In addition, NBC requested that players wear names on the backs of their jerseys for the NBC Hockey Game of the Week.
 Nameplates would become universal in the NHL during the mid-1970s.

 Beginning in 1969, NBC televised college basketball, including the NCAA Tournament.
 In 1979, NBC televised the NCAA Championship that pitted future NBA rivals Larry Bird and Magic Johnson.
 Johnson's Michigan State Spartans defeated Bird's Indiana State Sycamores, 75–64.
 The game earned a 24.1 rating, the highest ever for a college basketball game.

 1980s

-By this time, NBC was mired in third place in the ratings, however sports remained a valuable television commodity for the network.
+By this time, NBC was mired in third place in the ratings, however sports remained a valuable television commodity for NBC.
 In addition to the typically massive audience that watched the Super Bowl, NBC's broadcasts of the 1978 and 1980 World Series each earned a 32.8 rating, with the former being watched by an average of 44 million people and the latter by 42 million.
 This powerful sports lineup, coupled with a resurgent prime time schedule featuring hit shows like The Cosby Show and Cheers, would put NBC back on top of the ratings by the middle of the decade.
 In December 1988, CBS obtained the exclusive broadcast rights to Major League Baseball, outbidding NBC and ABC and ending NBC's tenure as the home of baseball after 43 years.

 In 1985, NBC announced that it had acquired the broadcasting rights of the Summer Olympic Games from ABC beginning with the 1988 event.

 In 1989, former ABC Sports and Saturday Night Live producer Dick Ebersol became president of NBC Sports.
 Ebersol's early tenure at NBC Sports was highlighted by a string of sports-property acquisitions and renewals, including the Olympic Games, NFL, NBA and Notre Dame football.